| C&A:

 this first guitar break, the studio take contains what some would consider

+the only bona fide CC solo on AC-DC Current.
 On the next guitar break, with the exception of pre-bent-note scales on

 the initial version of the tune, beginning with the Nov 27th rendition the